XEL Long Call Strategy

 What is a long call on XEL?

 A long call on XEL is the long call strategy applied to XEL (stock).
 The strategy is structurally bullish: A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.
-With XEL stock trading near $78.15, the strikes shown on this page are snapped to the nearest listed XEL chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With XEL stock at $79.29 on the most recent close, the strikes shown on this page are snapped to the nearest listed XEL chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are XEL long call max profit and max loss calculated?